Travel to Plymouth with megabus

 When you get to Plymouth, the tourist information centre is a good place to start.
 It’s in the Mayflower Museum and you can pick up free guides and maps, and book tickets while you’re here.

 As for getting around, Plymouth city centre is really walkable.
 But if you do want to rest your legs, Plymouth Citybus will deliver you to most places in the city.
-You can also get a Skipper ticket that lets you travel with whichever bus company you fancy.

 Looking further afield, pedestrian ferries travel from Plymouth to Cremyll village and Cawsand Beach in the summer.
 There’s also the Mount Batten Ferry, which nips between the Barbican and the Mount Batten Peninsula.